usaid-cs/yesterday-i-learned/random.md

 1. Proper daylight savings clocks go from the last instant of 1:59:59 to 1:00:00.
 Clocks that go from 1:59:59 to 2:00:00 to 1:00:01 are improper.
 1. Nikkei stands for The Nihon Keizai Shinbun (日本経済新聞), a newspaper.
 1. The Kinect/iPhone X use randomised dots for depth recognition, rather than a grid.
 "If you use a regular repetitive grid you will have a periodicity in the observed pattern, if an observed object moves closer to the camera the reflected laser shifts further to the side until it would overlap with a different point at a different depth in the 2D image." (which is bad)
-1. At the cost of load capacity, thermal stability, and weight, lithium battery manufacturers can raise the battery voltage using additives, which increases capacity.
 1. The Denver Nuggets (basketball team) would make the opposing team sprint from one end of the court to the other to make them run out of breath.
 Tired players make more mistakes, and since Denver is a high altitude city, the home team is trained for this sort of thing, says Jmgill12, who claims to study basketball.
 1. Chinese USB chargers can be so cheap because they omit safety standards like the [UL 840](https://standardscatalog.ul.com/standards/en/standard_840_3).
 1. The American ounce (28.349523125g) is also the International Avoirdupois Ounce.